OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/catalog/catalog2.0.md

 One can further refine the course list by filtering or searching.

+### Search results page & filters

+**Search results page**

+A search brings you to this page.
+Here, using various filters, you can refine the search.

+**Filter**

+The filters of the search results page can be set under 'Administration > Modules > Catalog > Filters'.
+Here you can choose which filters should be available for participants.

 ## Setting up and releasing new courses for the catalog 2.0

 ### Prerequisites